At The Homestead – Intro

-As wildfires impact the West, deer are often driven closer to humans because the fire prevention measures that protect our homes protect them too, and our irrigated lawns, fields and pastures represent much needed water and food for them.
+As wildfires impact the West, deer are often driven closer to humans because the fire prevention measures that protect our homes protect them too, and our irrigated lawns, fields and pastures represent much-needed water and food for them.
 Mountain lions follow the deer.
 Understanding when we can tolerate wildlife presence, and when we need to discourage them from coming near, will depend heavily on your context.
 The most important thing to understand is that most of us that live in mountain lion habitat have been coexisting with the species our entire lives.
 The increased availability of home cameras just now reveals how common their proximity to us has always been.
 With good husbandry and boundaries, living alongside wildlife is both statistically safe and rewarding.

 Night Shelters – Securely enclosing small livestock like sheep, goats, and poultry at night is one of the best ways to protect them from any predator, both wildlife and loose dogs.
 On a homestead, which according to a representative from California Department of Fish and Wildlife represents the vast majority of their depredation calls, there are many options for secure night shelters.
 A secure barn with a roof is the traditional solution, but a mobile panel pen with a roof, or modified dog kennels work great for small flocks.
-Livestock trailers, sometimes with modifications to fill large open spaces with expanded mesh or rigid livestock panel material, can be an excellent way to create a predator safe mobile structure for a homestead.
+Livestock trailers, sometimes with modifications to fill large open spaces with expanded mesh or rigid livestock panel material, can be an excellent way to create a predator-safe mobile structure for a homestead.
 Older trailers that are no longer road-worthy for long trips can have years in “retirement” in this way, with reports of perfect success even in high predator traffic areas.

-For a detailed breakdown of night pens, please see: (dedicated page — CREATE).
-In any case, shelters should be kept clean, and brush and other cover minimized around the shelter.
+Shelters should be kept clean, and brush and other cover minimized around the shelter.
 Mountain lions, and many other carnivores including dogs, tend to be most active hunters at dawn and dusk, so putting animals in before sunset and letting them out after the sun has fully risen is important.

 Mountain lions are exceedingly cautious, wary cats.
 They avoid humans, and anything startling or surprising can encourage them to avoid an area.
-There are some tested, long running deterrent tools on the market, and many ranchers and homesteaders use novel methods to deter wildlife, including mountain lions, with a great deal of anecdotal success.
+There are some tested, long-running deterrent tools on the market, and many ranchers and homesteaders use novel methods to deter wildlife, including mountain lions, with a great deal of anecdotal success.
 In a small homestead context, deterring prey species from spending time in your yard or near your home will also mean their predators are less likely to intrude.
 Never feed wildlife like deer or raccoons, and secure compost and other potential attractants to prey species.

 Gadfly – The Gadfly is a multiple alarm deterrent that is easily portable and can be used for large or small operations.
-It is a motion activated alarm that incorporates flashing red lights and a high pitch sound.
-It is very effective, and has been seen on camera deterring mountain lions effectively.
+It is a motion-activated alarm that incorporates flashing red lights and a high pitch sound.
+It is very effective and has been seen on camera deterring mountain lions effectively.

-Nite Guard – Night Guards are solar powered flashing lights that come on automatically at dusk.
-They are low cost and easily mountable on posts or buildings.
-Many variations on the theme of a red flashing, motion activated light exist on the market, some of which have paired lights to resemble eyes.
+Nite Guard – Night Guards are solar-powered flashing lights that come on automatically at dusk.
+They are low-cost and easily mountable on posts or buildings.
+Many variations on the theme of a red flashing, motion-activated light exist on the market, some of which have paired lights to resemble eyes.
 These are less likely to negatively impact neighbors due to not including sound, using red light, and only activating with motion.

 Here are some creative tools with anecdotal evidence of success that have not, to our knowledge, been tested scientifically.
 Many people with livestock may choose to combine these ideas with other deterrents or safety measures such as night pens or barns.
 Most wildlife, especially the very cautious mountain lions, are scared of anything unusual.
 Combining tools creates more novelty.
 Deterrents that rely on fear of humans may not successfully deter loose pet dogs or feral dogs, so if this is a concern in your area you will still need physical boundaries.
 Let us know if you have found an unconventional method that is working on your homestead!